jaeungkim/Jaeung-Kim-ecc-dssb-IS21-code-challenge-req101408/README.md

 Faker.js will automatically populate your mongodb database with 40 products.

 It will display the following upon successful docker compose.

+It might take couple minutes to fully propagate.

 ```bash
 [nodemon] 2.0.20